-If you’re planning a trip to the Windy City and aren’t quite sure what to do, keep reading for a massive itinerary guide for how to spend 3 days in Chicago!
+If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

-In my humble opinion, this is the best city in the country.
+In my opinion, Chicago is the best city in the country.
 New York and LA are great and all, but I’ll gladly take the friendly Midwestern vibe of Chicago instead.

-Situated on Lake Michigan, Chicago boats one of the most beautiful skylines in the world.
+Situated on Lake Michigan, Chicago boasts one of the most beautiful skylines in the world.
 After all, it was here that the first skyscraper was built in 1885!

 With a solid plan, you can definitely check out the best of Chicago in 3 days.
 Let’s get to it!